rija1/druponrinpoche/wp-content/plugins/media-cleaner/readme.txt

 * Fix: Avoid checking the empty arrays.

 = 4.2.0 =
 * Info: This is a MAJOR UPDATE both in term of optimization and detection.
-Keep my motivation up and give a good review to the plugin here: https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post.
-That helps me a lot.
 * Add: Support for Fusion Builder (Avada).
 * Add: Cache the results found in posts to analyze them much faster later.
 * Add: Debugging log file (option).